todd-reagan/nile-api_demo/lambda/DEPLOYMENT.md

 5. Click "Test" to execute the Lambda function
 6. Verify that the function returns the expected response

+### Enhanced Floor Data

+The `nileFloors.py` Lambda function has been enhanced to include site and building names in the floor data.
+This allows the frontend to display more user-friendly information instead of just IDs.
+The function now:

+1. Loads site and building data from DynamoDB
+2. Caches the site and building names by ID
+3. Includes the site and building names in the floor data
+4. Returns the enhanced floor data to the frontend

+This enhancement improves the user experience by showing meaningful names instead of just IDs in the UI.

 ## Troubleshooting

 If you encounter any issues with the deployed Lambda functions, check the CloudWatch Logs: